 - Board of Trustees, Evansville Vanderburgh Public Library, 2006 – 2009, 2011 – 2013.
-Past President (2009 and 2012), Treasurer (2008) and Trustee of a library system holding nearly one million items and a budget in excess of $10 million.
-During my term as president the library was awarded “5 Star Library” status by the Library Journal, a designation bestowed on only 1% of the nation’s public libraries.
+Past president (2009 and 2012), treasurer (2008), and trustee for library system holding nearly one million items and a budget in excess of $10 million.
+During my term as president the library earned “5 Star Library” status from the Library Journal, a designation granted to only 1% of the nation’s public libraries.

 - Board of Directors, Evansville Vanderburgh Public Library Foundation, 2008 – 2012.
-The EVPL Foundation supports the library, and helps secure and provide funds for its enhancement, features and programs.
+Former director for the EVPL Foundation, which supports the library and helps secure funds for its enhancement, features, and programs.

 - Transition Team, Mayor Lloyd Winnecke, 2012.
-Served on the transition team for the 34th Mayor of Evansville to assist in assembling department heads, including a new Chief of Police and Fire Chief.
+Member of transition team for the 34th mayor of Evansville to assist in hiring department heads, including a new chief of police and a fire chief.